kachkaev/traefik/docs/configuration/api.md

 entrypoint="foo"
 ```

-For more information, see [entry points](/configuration/entrypoints/) .
+For more information, see [entrypoints](/configuration/entrypoints/) .

 ### Provider call example